-The PhD in Civil and Infrastructure Engineering requires 72 graduate credits, including 48 credits of graduate coursework and 24 credits of research.
+The PhD in Civil and Infrastructure Engineering requires 72 graduate credits.
 Admitted students are expected to hold a Bachelor of Science in Civil Engineering or degree in a closely-related science field.

 The degree plan outlined in Degree Requirements is based on a student who receives a full 30 credit reduction.
 Students who do not receive a full credit reduction should choose additional credits in consultation with their advisor.

 Total credits: 72

-A minimum GPA of 3.50 is required and no C grades are allowed for the 24 credits earned beyond the MS. A detailed plan of study will be prepared for each student upon acceptance into the program and in consultation with the faculty advisor, which outlines all course requirements to include:
+A minimum GPA of 3.50 is required and no C grades are allowed for the coursework earned beyond the MS. A detailed plan of study will be prepared for each student upon acceptance into the program and in consultation with the faculty advisor, which outlines all course requirements to include:

 The following must be completed while in residence in the program.